On Robust Cross-View Consistency in Self-Supervised Monocular Depth Estimation: Related Work

 \subsection{Photometric Cross-view Consistency}

 The photometric cross-view consistency can be traced back to the Direct Method in SLAM (Simultaneous Localization and Mapping) optimizing camera poses through minimizing reprojection error, which skips the feature point extraction step in the traditional method and only depends on the difference in pixel intensity.
 SFM-learner \cite{zhou2017unsupervised} is one of the first attempts to propose a self-supervised end-to-end network for training with monocular videos, which can jointly predict the depth and pose between consecutive frames.
 The core technique is using a spatial transformer network \cite{jaderberg2015spatial} to synthesize reference frames from source frames, which converts the depth estimation problem to a reprojection photometric error minimizing process.
-Geonet \cite{yin2018geonet} designs a joint learning framework of monocular depth, optical flow and ego-motion estimation, which combines flow consistency with photometric consistency to model cross-view consistency.
-DF-Net \cite{zou2018df} also leverage the pixel-level consistency among multiple tasks including depth, optical flow and motion segmentation estimation.
+Geonet \cite{yin2018geonet} designs a joint learning framework of monocular depth, optical flow, and ego-motion estimation, which combines flow consistency with photometric consistency to model cross-view consistency.
+DF-Net \cite{zou2018df} also leverage the pixel-level consistency among multiple tasks including depth, optical flow, and motion segmentation estimation.
 Gordon et al. \cite{Gordon_2019_ICCV} improve the photometric loss by simultaneously predicting a translation field and an occlusion-aware mask to exclude object motion and occlusion regions, respectively.
 But the occlusion-aware loss is calculated by comparing predicted depth values in consecutive frames, which is easily affected by the inaccuracy of estimated depth. \re{SGDdepth \cite{klingner2020self} introduces semantic guidance to solving photometric consistency violations caused by dynamic objects, via jointly learning depth estimation with supervised semantic segmentation task.} Monodepth2 \cite{godard2019digging} also proposes several schemes to improve the effectiveness of photometric loss, including an auto-masking loss and a minimum reprojection loss, yielding more accurate results.
-However, we believe areas with lower photometric loss can not necessarily guarantee more accurate depth and pose because of the ambiguity and low discriminability of photometric consistency loss, which is in line with the motivation of FeatDepth \cite{shu2020featdepth}.
+HRANet \cite{wang20223d} proposes intermediate view synthesis and pose augmentation to strengthen the restriction ability of photometric loss.
+However, the photometric loss is not robust enough in some cases with violation factors and we believe areas with lower photometric loss can not necessarily guarantee more accurate depth and pose because of the ambiguity and low discriminability of photometric consistency loss, which is in line with the motivation of FeatDepth \cite{shu2020featdepth}.
 Moreover, the pixel-level photometric consistency may become invalid in challenging cases like moving objects region and the resulting occlusion area.